1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Q. What is the cancellation policy of the college?

-A. There are no refunds on lessons sent, or on payments that have been made, with the exception of degree programs that have been paid for in full, in which case the college would prorate any refunds, less a $300 Administrative Fee.
+A. There are no refunds on lessons sent, materials access, materials purchase, or tuition payments that have been made, with the exception of degree programs that have been paid for in full, in which case the college would prorate any refunds, less a $300 Administrative Fee -and- ONLY within a limited period from the initial enrollment.
+See the Terms and Conditions document for more details.

 Otherwise, the student is responsible for the tuition and costs of their studies up to the point of officially dropping out of the degree program.
 Once the student informs the college that they are dropping out of the program, the college would then suspend the student and at that point the student would no longer be responsible for any future installment payments.
 If the student later asks to be reinstated, the balance of any remaining tuition payments, as well as any additional costs and fees would begin again at that time.
 Please see the Terms and Conditions document for more details.